About the project

 The Aurukun bauxite resource is located on land that is traditionally owned by the Wik and Wik Way People – one of the most prominent Indigenous communities in Australia.
 The resource is located south of Weipa and to the east of Aurukun, within a designated "restricted area" that comprises 11 deposits over an area spanning 75 kilometres long and 25 kilometres wide.

-Check out our latest newsletters here:
+Read our latest news here:

 Our project proposal